eburley/eburley.github.com/_posts/2013-9-19-dbag-want-ads.md

 ---
 layout: post
 title: Studs, Rockstars, and other names for things we do
-excerpt: Are you a hiring manager getting resumes d-bag rockstars ?
+excerpt: Are you a hiring manager getting resumes from d-bag rockstars ?
 Do something about it.
 ---

-summary: If you're using external recruiters, double check that their listings represent everything you want from candidates, and nothing you don't.
+tl;dr: If you're using external recruiters, double check that their listings represent everything you want from candidates, and nothing you don't.

 At my employer we use both external and internal recruiters.
 Our internal recruiting is really busy on a lot of fronts, and we've got numerous locations.We use outside recruiters to supplement our internal efforts, and sometimes recruiters with local presence can be a big help.
 Sometimes.